 Once you have made your marks, pin the ribbon loops in place at each mark, lining up the raw edge of the ribbon with the raw edge of the fabric.
 Make sure the ribbon loops are facing away from the edge.
 Baste them in place using a 1/4” seam allowance (distance between your seam and the edge of the fabric).
 Basting is a temporary stitch that is very long so it can be removed easily.
 Doing this will make it easier and keep the ribbons from moving around when you sew your front and back together.

 Make sure to leave a 2” – 3” hole along one side (I suggest doing it in the center of one of the sides), so you can turn everything right side out.
-Clip your corners to keep the points clean, and you can also remove the basting stitch using a small scissor or seam ripper.
+Clip your corners to keep the points clean.

 Step 5: Using the opening you left, turn the blanket right side out and stitch around all four sides making sure to sew the hole closed.
+Be sure to check that all ribbons are securely attached.
 You’re all done!

 I like to experiment with my DIYs.
 With this one, I chose to decorate the front of the girl’s blanket with two hearts cut from the fleece.
 You can use any shape or even an initial would be fun.
 Sew the shape on your front fabric before sewing everything together.